buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_SpaceOccupancyRequirements.md

+# Pset_SpaceOccupancyRequirements

 Properties concerning work activities occurring or expected to occur within one or a set of similar spatial structure elements.
 <!-- end of short definition -->